InfluxCommunity/Processing-Engine-Training/README.md

 #### Install Python dependencies (optional)

 InfluxDB 3 provides a virtual enviornment for running python processing engine plugins.
 Those plugins are often dependent on python packages such as those from PyPy.
-They can be installed using influxdb3 cli for example `influxdb3 install package pandas` to install pandas package.
+They can be installed using influxdb3 cli for example `influxdb3 install package pandas --token YOUR_TOKEN_STRING` to install pandas package.

 **There are three main trigger types**: